emcquaid/eZ-NFP-FOMC/README.md

 Note: It's not perfect but it works pretty well.
 If the levels aren't showing or the labels repeat, just switch timeframes and that should fix it.

+Please connect on X, @empowerZ and comment at this post https://x.com/empowerz/status/1854620392909914129 or direct message me.
+Thank you for your interest!